 See 1.4.2.

-1.4 Construction, insulation, firefighting and rescue, fire facilities and others
+1.4 Building structure, insulation, firefighting and rescue, fire facilities and others

 1.4.1 Mandatory provisions

 1) Code for Fire Protection Design of Buildings GB 50016-2014 (2018 Version)

 6.2.5 Except as otherwise stipulated in this code, a solid wall with a height of no less than 1.2 m or a fire eave with a projecting width of no less than 1.0 m and a length of no less than the width of the opening shall be set between the upper and lower openings of the building external wall.
 When the indoor sprinkler system is installed, the height of the solid wall between the upper and lower openings shall not be less than 0.8 m.
 When it is really difficult to set solid walls between the upper and lower openings, fireproof glass walls can be set.
 The fireproof glass walls of high-rise buildings shall have fire integrity of no lower than 1.00 h, and the fireproof glass walls of multi-storey buildings shall have fire integrity of no lower than 0.50 h.
 The fire integrity of exterior windows shall not be lower than that of fireproof glass walls.